-All parts of the Rules are published in electronic format and hard copy in Russian and English.
+All parts of the Rules are published in electronic format in Russian and English.
 In case of discrepancies between the Russian and English versions, the Russian version shall prevail.

-As compared to the previous edition (2016), the twentieth edition contains the following amendments.
+As compared to the 2018 edition, the present edition of the Rules contains the following amendments.